mendix/docs/content/howto/mobile/native-build-locally.md

 ---

 {{% alert type="info" %}}
-When Mendix Native Mobile Builder identifies a Mobile Toolkit capable Native Template version (v5.1.9 and higher), it will not apply changes directly to the project.
+When Mendix Native Mobile Builder identifies a Mobile Toolkit capable Native Template version (v5.1.9 and above), it will not apply changes directly to the project.
 To apply the changes when building locally check out your latest changes, run `npm install`, then make sure to run `npm run configure`.
 {{% /alert %}}

 ## 1 Introduction